Health & Safety Policies

 - Apply and communicate sensible risk management and safe working practices.

-- Reviewing risk assessments, policies, procedures and practices at regular intervals and where additional information is gained through changes in government guidance,
+- Regular reviewing of risk assessments, policies, procedures and practices and where additional information is gained through changes in government guidance,

-- Following an incident - ensuring the dance school is up to date with the most recent government guidelines on both a national and local level
+- The dance school will ensure it is up to date with the most recent government guidelines on both a national and local level

 Social Distancing Policy

-Before a student, parent or visitor is permitted to attend on site they (or their parent/carer) are required to complete the online form ‘Covid-19 Protocol Sign In’.
+At the start of each term or before a student is permitted to attend class for the first time parents are required to complete the online form ‘Covid-19 Protocol Sign In’.

 This form will be accepted as valid indefinitely unless: